polandll/llp-docker-examples/dse-69-with-data-api/README.md

 # Docker Compose scripts for JSONAPI with DSE-6.9

-This directory provides two ways to start the Data API with DSE-6.9 or HCD using `docker compose`.
+This directory provides two ways to start the Data API with DSE-6.9 using `docker compose`.

 ## Prerequisites